mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 on the power plant), allowing the Halaheike to serve as a troop transport.
-The design is known for maintenance issues and jump drive failures but the vessel’s main problem is that it tries to do too much in one package, requiring the most advanced Aslan technology just to function.
+The design is known for maintenance issues and jump drive failures but the vessel's main problem is that it tries to do too much in one package, requiring the most advanced Aslan technology just to function.
 The Halaheike might be a